roshiajin-kunai/sakkamade.github.io/_posts/2021-01-29-autodoll-extra-1.md

 ◇

-In hardly an hour Rapha and Ohan arrived to _dojo_.
+Rapha and Ohan arrived to _dojo_ in hardly an hour.
-Rapha has invariant​ hair, peach of colour, and Gothic Lolita outfit as before.
+Rapha has an invariant hair, peach of colour, and Gothic Lolita outfit as before.
 She appeared to be a little girl of around eleven years of age, chest the precipitous cliff.
 Her eyes are round and cute.
 And, withal that.
-Ohan pass into an adult onee-san in the middle of her twenties.
-Rapha created this fresh body  by the occasion of Rapha and Ohan start dating.
+Ohan have passed into an adult onee-san in the middle of her twenties.
+Rapha created this novel body  by the occasion of Rapha and Ohan start dating.
 Ohan has a satsuma orange hair tint, of equal to Yuuyami's length.
 She had, however, her hair braided in one point upon the right side.
 Her skin of regular colour.
 Not so white as Lydia's.
 She dressed in azure military uniform, however her skirt was short.
 Bosom is bigger than of Yuuyami, but is not too big and appeared just right.
 Her figure, too, was neat.
-Lydia instantly grasped, this was the only place Rapha were exceptionally fixated upon.
+Lydia instantly grasped, this was the only place Rapha was exceptionally fixated upon.
-Her features gave an impression​ of a superior official setting, a little severe.
+Her features gave an impression of a superior official setting, a little severe.
 Pretty, but  somewhat eerie.
 And, withal that,